RLIndia/rgdeploy-uh/Rgproject-onboarding/PROD/README.md

 ## Step-4.
 KMS Policy Update for AMI Copy to Project Accounts

-When creating AMIs via the EC2 Image Builder pipeline in the RG Deployed Main Account, they need to be copied to the Project Account.
+When creating AMIs via the EC2 Image Builder pipeline in the RG Deployed Orchestration Account, they need to be copied to the Project Account.
 To enable this, the EBS KMS key should include account permissions to share AMIs.

 ### Steps to Add Project Account to KMS Policy: